InesRobat/InesRobat/README.md

 <a href=""><img alt="Ines" src="https://github.com/InesMaatalla/InesMaatalla/blob/master/banner.png"/><a/>

 ## About me
-  - 😁 Love to share my joy of life with people
+  - 😁 The greatest joys is sharing my experiences and spreading positivity to inspire others.
-  - 💻 Love to learn new things
+  - 💻 Curiosity is a powerful driving force that fuels my desire to explore the unknown, expand my knowledge, and grow as individuals.
-  - ✈️ Love to go on an adventure
+  - ✈️ Embrace the thrill of adventure, leave my comfort zone behind, and embark on a journey that will ignite my soul and leave my craving for more.
+Like a wave of freshness in the air.

 ### Languages
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=InesRobat&layout=compact)](https://github.com/InesRobat/InesRobat)